slyedoc/bevy_make_human/README.md

 [make huamn](https://static.makehumancommunity.org/index.html)
 [mpfb2 repo](https://github.com/makehumancommunity/mpfb2.git)

-There is also [Humentity](https://github.com/emberlightstudios/Humentity) that you should check out.
+There is another bevy plugin for this, [Humentity](https://github.com/emberlightstudios/Humentity), that you should check out.

 ## TLDR;